 In February 1955, just two months after going on the air, the radio and television stations were purchased by the Oklahoma Publishing Company.
 At that time, the stations were operated by a staff of 35.
 In 1956, the radio station was sold, changed its call letters to WHHY, and moved to a downtown location.
-Several expansions of the Delano Avenue facility now provide room for a staff of more than 100 and two large telecasting studios.
+Several expansions of the Delano Avenue facility now provide over 35,000 sq feet of room for a staff of more than 100 including two large studios.

 From the beginning, WSFA has had a serious commitment to news coverage.
 Former WSFA News Director and Anchor Charles Caton said, "the Oklahoma Broadcasting people had a newspaper background and news was big with them, unlike a lot of stations at the time.
 Many stations had no local news programming at first.
 WSFA, however, had the ingredients for an outstanding news operation: the commitment of ownership, the most advanced equipment available, talented leadership in the person of first News Director Frank McGee, and perhaps most importantly, a riveting story to tell."
 The story was the Montgomery Bus Boycott which launched Dr. Martin Luther King, Jr., to national prominence.
 It also was a proving ground for McGee, who later anchored NBC's "Today" show and all the early space shots.